COVID-19 and influenza medication and the Report and Support Form

 You should fill out the Report and Support form as accurately as possible when you:

-- Have received a positive result on your rapid test
+• Have received a positive result on your COVID rapid test to self-refer for a treatment assessment

-This information is used to identify people within 5-7 days of testing positive who are at high risk of severe illness and may benefit from COVID-19 medications.
+This information is used to identify people within 5-7 days of testing positive who are at high risk of severe illness and may benefit from COVID-19 or influenza medications.

 How do I complete the Report and Support form?